Raise your voice in support of Washington's historic places

 - $5 million to create a new Main Street Capital Grant Program

 To really make these proposals heard, we need your help.
-Please contact Governor Jay Inslee to remind him of the power of preservation and encourage him to include these grant programs in his capital budget.
-See below for details on how you can voice your support, as well as some sample text to include in your email or guide your phone call.
+Contact your representatives to remind them of the power of preservation and encourage them to include these grant programs the next budget.

 Stay in the loop on the Washington Trust’s advocacy work (including support of these capital grant programs) and learn how you can help raise your voice in support of historic preservation.
 Click below to sign up for emails and make sure to select “Preservation Issues and Advocacy Alerts” from the list as an area of interest!